marycpriyanka/Weather-dashboard/README.md

 - [License](#license)
 - [How to Contribute](#how-to-contribute)
 - [Questions](#questions)

+## Installation

+This program can be run through a browser using the link to the deployed application.
+Alternatively, to run this application locally you will need to:

+- Clone this repository to receive all of the files.
+- Open the index.html file in your default browser.

 ## Features
 - Weather dashboard contains a form input for users to search for a city.